Why The Church Fathers Weren’t Infallible

 Cyprian was responsible for the blunder of Peter being the rock of the Church (Philip Schaff, The History of the Christian Church, Vol. II, p.
 161).

-And he erred by referring to Matthew 16 being Rome (Philip Schaff, Vol. III, p.
+He erred by referring to Matthew 16 being Rome (Philip Schaff, Vol. III, p.
 302-303).

 Origen first taught Peter was crucified upside down (F.F.
 Bruce, The Spreading Flame, 1955).